kokoko3k/koko-aio-slang/README.md

 # Backdrop support

-With latest Github (30 March 2023) and Release 0.3, backdrop support landed in koko-aio as a dynamic option.
-A separate shader repository is no longer required, and I have merged the backdrop presets into koko-aio - this is a great simplification for backdrops.
+Since Release 0.3, backdrop support landed in koko-aio as a dynamic option.
+A separate shader repository for backdrops is no longer required, and I have merged the backdrop presets into koko-aio.

 # Technical Information